A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 For me, slang is interesting because it shows how the language develops and evolves.
 Spanish is especially fascinating because there are so many people in the world who speak Spanish.
 At the same time, there also exist so many distinct versions of Spanish.

-Slang in Cuba
+What is Slang in Cuba?

 Slang in Cuba are particular words and expressions that are particular to Cuba and the Cuban culture.
 Some of these words are also used in other Spanish-speaking countries.
 While other slang words are exclusively used in Cuba.